 Example of fee or cost Amount Balance of \$50,000 with a contribution of \$5,000 during the year Contribution fees Nil For every additional \$5,000 you put in, you will be charged \$0.
-PLUS Management fees and costs 1.2% p.a.
-1 And for every \$50,000 you have in the Fund, you will be charged or have deducted from your investment \$600 PLUS Performance fees 0.00% p.a.
-2 And, you will be charged or have deducted from your investment \$0 in performance fees each year PLUS Transaction Costs 0.08%p.a.
-And you will be charged or have deducted from your investment \$40 in transaction costs Equals Cost of the Fund If you had an investment of \$50,000 at the beginning of the year and you put in a additional \$5,000 during the year, you would be charged fees off \$640.
-What it costs you will depend on the investment option you choose and the feet you negotiate.
+PLUS Management fees and costs 1.10% p.a.
+And , for every \$50,000 you have in the Fund you will be charged or have deducted from your investment \$550.

+Example of fee or cost Amount Balance of \$50,000 with a contribution of \$5,000 during the year PLUS Performance fees 0.96 % p.a.
+1 And , you will be charged or have deducted from your investment \$480 in performance fees each year.
+PLUS Transaction costs 0.05% p.a.
+And , for every \$50,000 you have in the Fund you will be charged or have deducted from your investment \$25 in transaction costs.
+EQUALS Cost of Fund If you had an investment of \$50,000 at the beginning of the year and you put in an additional \$5,000 2 during the year, you will be charged a fee of \$1,055.
+What it costs you will depend on the investment option you choose and the fees you negotiate.

-- 1. The example assumes management costs are calculated on a balance of \$50,000 with the \$5,000 contribution occurring at the end of the first year.
-Therefore, management costs are calculated using the \$50,000 balance only. - 2.
-The example includes a performance fee estimate of 0.00% p.a., which is the five-year average of the performance fees charged by the Fund.
-This is the Responsible Entity's reasonable estimate of the annual performance fee.
-However, the actual performance fee payable (if any) will depend on the performance of the Fund and the performance fee estimate provided may not be a reliable indicator of future performance fees of the Fund.
+- 1. The example includes a performance fee estimate of 0.96% which is the five-year average of performance fees charged by the Fund.
+This is the Responsible Entity's reasonable estimate of annual performance fees.
+However, the actual performance fee payable (if any) will depend on the performance of the Fund and the performance fee estimate provided may not be a reliable indicator of future performance fees of the Fund. - The example assumes ongoing annual fees and costs (including management fees and performance fees) are calculated on a balance of \$50,000 with the \$5,000 contribution occurring at the end of the first year.
+Therefore, ongoing annual fees and costs are calculated using the \$50,000 balance only.
+Additional fees may apply, including a buy/sell spread (refer to further information below).